 What are my refinancing options with a HELOC?

 There are three primary options for refinancing your HELOC:

 - Conventional loan.
-Refinance into a conventional home loan to take advantage of more competitive interest rates, but watch for high closing costs.
+Refinance into a conventional home loan to potentially take advantage of more competitive interest rates.

 - Home equity loan.
 Apply for a home equity loan and pay off the balance of your HELOC in one lump sum.
-You’ll get the predictability of fixed-rate monthly payments with fewer closing costs than a conventional home loan.
+You’ll get the predictability of fixed-rate monthly payments.

 - HELOC.
 Start a new draw period by rolling your old HELOC into a fresh one.
-This may feel like putting off the inevitable, but this option may buy you the time you need to revamp your financial circumstances and prepare for the higher payment amounts of the repayment period.
+Although this may feel like putting off the inevitable, this option may buy you the time you need to revamp your financial circumstances and prepare for the higher payment amounts of the repayment period.